MichaelViuff/SDJ2/03 Observer Pattern/README.md

-# 01 Exercises: Observer Pattern
+# 03 Exercises: Observer Pattern

 ## 3.1 Traffic light

-Download the Traffic light example that was shown in the presentation, with subject/listeners implemented.
+Run the Traffic light example that was shown in the presentation, with the classes [`Car`}(https://github.com/MichaelViuff/SDJ2/blob/main/03%20Observer%20Pattern/Examples/Car.java), `TrafficLight` and `Main`.

 Run the example and verify that the 3 cars react to the traffic light changing.